riddhisharma-sudo/purplle-Store-intelligence/README.md

 > * **Our Decision:** Overrode this approach because computing live metrics across thousands of sessions on every request adds severe latency.
 We moved the detector to a background `asyncio.Task` running every 30 seconds.
 The `/anomalies` endpoint now performs an $O(1)$ read from pre-computed tables.

 > [!WARNING]
-> **Decision 3: Storage Isolation and Local Dev Speed**
+> **Decision 3: Message Bus Resilience**
-> * **AI Suggestion:** Recommended pure PostgreSQL from day one.
+> * **AI Suggestion:** Recommended pure Kafka from day one for all event ingestion.
-> * **Our Decision:** Accepted PostgreSQL for production but added an automatic fallback using `aiosqlite` based on the configured `DATABASE_URL`.
-This allows developers to run tests locally in under 2 seconds without starting a Docker container, vastly improving the developer experience.
+> * **Our Decision:** Accepted Kafka as primary but added an automatic Redis Streams fallback using `aioredis` with exponential-backoff retry (3 attempts, 0.5→1.0→2.0s).
+This ensures zero event loss during transient broker outages without requiring operator intervention.

 ---